mdleonesio/summer-plane-portfolio/README.md

 # Autonomous RC Airplane — Scratch-Built (Solo)

-**Summary:** I designed and built an autonomous RC airplane from scratch-airframe, avionics, and control code—through bench/taxi tests and a few short flights, got basic stabilization working.
+**Summary:** I designed and built an autonomous RC airplane from scratch, airframe, avionics, and control code, through bench/taxi tests and a few short flights, got basic stabilization working.

 **Goal** — Build a reusable RC platform/system for autonomy.

 **Approach** — Simple foamboard airframe with onboard control logic and SD-card logging.
 Signal flow: IMU + RC receiver → control laws on the microcontroller → mixer/override → servos/ESC.
-Tested and iterated using software-in-the-loop (SITL) and hardware-in-the-loop (HITL).
+Tested and iterated using software-in-the-loop (SITL) and hardware-in-the-loop (HIL).

 **Results** — Achieved liftoff and short controlled segments, validated the stabilization code, and created a platform for tuning and future iterations.